mapninja/Earthsys144/Labs/Week_01/CleanQGISInstallationforMac.md

 Note that WhiteboxTools has some plugins that you can find under the `WBT/plugins/` directory, wherever you saved it.
 These programs will likely not work properly, until you use the above method on each individual plugin executable, which are the files with the blackbox icons, in the image, below.
 We will be making use of these tools, later in the quarter, so it is good to know how to troubleshoot them, if they don't initially work properly.

 ![](images/CleanQGISInstallationforMac-9ea369b3.png)

+# To Turn In

+4. Return to **Web>QuickMapServices** to see all the new services available.
+5. Select the Google>Hybrid basemap
+6. Create a Screenshot image of your desktop, showing QGIS, with the Google Hybrid basemap loaded, and upload it to Canvas.